-- ½ cup veggie broth for sautéing may need more if it gets too dry (low sodium if needed)
+- drizzle your favorite oil for sautéing , or use about ½ cup broth if oil free, may need more if it gets too dry (low sodium if needed)

-- Wash and finely chop onion, garlic, celery and parsley.
-Sauté onions, garlic and celery in a pan over medium heat until browned, use about half the veggie broth to start then add more as needed.
+- Sauté onions, garlic and celery with a drizzle of oil or the broth in a pan over medium heat until browned.
+If using broth, use about half the veggie broth to start then add more as needed.

-Serve as is or transfer to a baking dish and cover with foil, watching so it doesn’t get too dry.
+- Serve as is or transfer to a baking dish and cover with foil, watching so it doesn’t get too dry.
 Bake for 5-10 minutes.
-Enjoy!

 - Soaking the currants in white wine really helps with flavor but you can also do veggie broth if you don’t use wine.

-- Tips to prep ahead: Precook rice and wash and chop veggies to be ready when you make it.
+- Precook rice and chop veggies/herbs to be ready when you make it.